Stunning waterfalls with a total height of 621 feet (189 m)! It’s the tallest waterfall in Oregon and the second tallest in the United States.

 Like the paradise it was named after, Zion National Park is the kind of place that you won't believe exists even when you see it yourself.

-We provide you with tips on how to avoid the crowds, even in peak season.
-In general, Zion N.P. can can be visited year-round.
+Zion National Park is a great year-round destination.
+It's open every day and can definitely be visited in every season.
 Depending on what time of year you go, you will be faced with different conditions that you need to prepare for.
 Summer is hot and dry, spring and fall vary widely and winter is cold and wet.
-As well, the services available will vary based on the season.
+Also, the services available will vary based on the season.

-Below you’ll find a weather overview and a paragraph on how to avoid the busy times.
-Even more tips can be found in our complete guide with every season explained in detail.
-We put wrote down what you can expect to encounter on a monthly basis.
+Find more tips in our complete guide below with every season and month explained in detail.
+We wrote down what you can expect to encounter on a monthly basis.
 The seasons are broken down based on the weather rather than the calendar.
 Finally we added tips and information about when The Narrows are open and the operating times for the Zion Shuttle System.

 Always keep in mind that the difference between dayime temperatures (see above) and during the night can be 30°F (15°C).
 In summer, it is oven-like and can get well above 100°F (38°C) and on the other side thunderstorms occur.
 If you go in the middle of summer avoid long hikes.
 In the winter snow and ice can be an issue.
 However, winter is a great time without any crowds and an awesome experience.
 It's not too cold!
 Check out this video on YouTube: Zion in Winter Another huge advantage in the winter: Accommodation rates are at their lowest.
 Check the hotel deals below.
 For the official helpful season guide visit: NPS - Zion Seasons